 If you just need to create wireframes, then take a look at MockFlow.
 It's great for working on initial ideas and enables you to build basic layouts quickly, which is sometimes all you need to get thoughts into a presentable form.

 If you’re looking to learn the latest creative and practical skills to take your client work, career or agency to the next level then join us at Generate CSS – our conference for web designers and developers.
 Use special offer code WEBDESIGNER2 for a 10% discount on tickets!
 Book now.

 If rapid wireframing is what you're looking for, then Balsamiq is a strong suggestion.
 You can quickly develop structure and layouts for your projects with ease.
 The drag-and-drop elements make life easier and you can link buttons to other pages.
 This means you can quickly start to plan your interfaces and then share them with your team or clients.

 Axure has always been one of the best wireframing tools on the market and is great for more complex projects that require dynamic data.
 With Axure, you can really focus on mocking up projects that are more technical and require extra attention when it comes to structure and data.

 Adobe Comp is a nice addition for those that find themselves creating and conceptualising on the go.
 Got a tablet with a smart pencil?
 This will be worth the download just in case inspiration strikes for developing a new concept for a layout when you are away from your main workspace.

 UI design and prototyping

 Sketch is a very popular tool within the design community that enables you to create hi-fi interfaces and prototypes.
 One of the great features is Symbols, where you can design UI assets and elements for reuse.
 This helps create design systems and keep your interfaces consistent.
 From there, you can easily export your design into a clickable prototype.
-If you are an InVision user, make sure you check out the Craft plugin.
+If you are an InVision user, make sure you check out the Craft plugin (more on that below)